Permits and licences

 Your project is considered “small-scale” if it meets all of the following criteria:

-• Project is intended to inform audiences about the work of Parks Canada and/or to promote visitation to Parks Canada places.
+• The project is intended to inform audiences about the work of Parks Canada and/or educate on proper behaviour when visiting Parks Canada places.

 • Crew size is six people or fewer (including models, guides and other talent).